 - Clients or their advocates may lodge an appeal within 4 weeks of receiving the NTV response to the complaint or feedback if they disagree with decision made by the organisation

-- An appeal should be made in writing by post or email and submitted to the Chief Operations Officer as described above
+- An appeal should be made in writing by post or email and submitted to the Governance and Compliance Manager as described above

 Victoria’s Charter of Human Rights and Responsibilities